forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 ![](/uploads/2018/05/snipcart-cart-example.png)

 Snipcart provides a way to add custom fields to your product that will appear in the user's shopping cart via its [custom fields data attributes](https://docs.snipcart.com/configuration/custom-fields).
-You might want to use this feature for customizable products, or products that have different variations like size or color..
-Snipcart provides a simple interface for configuring these options via its .
+You might want to use this feature for customizable products, or products that have different variations like size or color.

 We're going to use Forestry's [Blocks](https://forestry.io/blog/blocks-give-your-editors-the-power-to-build-pages/) feature to define some custom field types.
 This will enable us to specify any number of custom fields for each individual product.